tschoffelen/react-native-map-link/README.md

 Notes:

 - The `sourceLatitude` / `sourceLongitude` options only work if you specify both.
 Currently supports all apps except Waze.
-- `directionsMode` works on google-maps and apple-maps (on the latter, `bike` mode will not work).
+- `directionsMode` works on google-maps, apple-maps and sygic (on apple-maps, `bike` mode will not work, while on sygic, only `walk` and `car` will work).
 Without setting it, the app will decide based on his own settings.
 - If you set `directionsMode` but do not set `sourceLatitude` and `sourceLongitude`, google-maps and apple-maps will still enter directions mode, and use the current location as starting point.
+-

 ### Or